Fiserv

 My role

-Our team consists of over 40 people across 3 scrum teams within the following roles.
+Our overall team consists of over 40 people across three scrum teams spanning three timezones within the following roles.

 • Junior UX Designer